A physical model for efficient ranking in networks: Introduction

-Finally, there are fully generative models such the Probabilistic Niche Model of ecology~\cite{williams2010probabilistic,williams2011probabilistic,jacobs2015untangling} and models of friendship based on social status~\cite{ball2013friendship}, which assign probabilities to the existence and direction of edges based on real-valued ranks, and (depending on their parameters) can assume that links are more likely between nearby entities.
-However, inference in these models tends to be difficult, with many local optima.
+Finally, there are fully generative models such the Probabilistic Niche Model of ecology~\cite{williams2010probabilistic,williams2011probabilistic,jacobs2015untangling}, models of friendship based on social status~\cite{ball2013friendship}, and more generally latent space models~\cite{hoff01latentspace} which assign probabilities to the existence and direction of edges based on real-valued positions in social space.
+However, inference of these models tends to be difficult, with many local optima.
 Our generative model can be viewed as a special case of these models for which inference is especially easy.